-In the early 2000's I thought the Coke Zero campaign was pretty awesome where they tried to sue themselves.
+In the early 2000's I thought the Coke Zero campaign was pretty impressive where they tried to sue themselves.

-This might seem dumb and it's not even a campaign, but those damn unicorn frappes from Starbucks.
-They identified a trending opportunity (#unicorns), made a very Instagrammable product and got everyone to talk about their brand on social media for days.
-It was smart that they did it for only a limited time which made for a large demand in a small window.
-And you know everyone with an instagram or snapchat, captured themselves trying a unicorn frappuccino.
-It's the same with the red cups, a completely ingenious marketing ploy that got people to talk about starbucks for weeks.
-Even if people were pissed about the cups you know they were still drinking their double dairy-free mocha frappuccino.
+The Unicorn Frappuccinos from Starbucks.
+They identified a trending opportunity (#unicorns), made a very Instagrammable product, and got everyone to talk about their brand on social media for days.
+It was smart that they did it for only a limited time, which made for a significant demand in a small window.
+And you know everyone with an Instagram captured themselves trying a Unicorn Frappuccino.

 REI's opt-outside... perfect marketing campaign for them.
-Not having their store open on the busiest purchasing day of the year might be dumb, but it makes sense for them cause it's telling a story, and more than just selling outdoor gear... they are selling a lifestyle.
+Not having their store open on the busiest purchasing day of the year might be view as counterintuitive, but they know their customers well enough to put the outdoors above deals.
+The story it tells consumers is, we are one of you, who likes to hike, bike, ski, run, climb, camp, etc. We don't want to be indoors today any more than you.
+It makes for a great story.
+It also makes their value much more than just selling outdoor gear – they are selling a lifestyle.

 Dollar Shave Club is the marketing campaign that stands out most in my mind.
 They were able to break the mold of a typical commercial by using a thick layer of sarcasm while talking straight to their potential customers.
 Dollar Shave Club's YouTube channel now gets a bunch of traffic from those original commercials.

 IF YOU LIKE THIS BLOG, YOU MIGHT FIND THESE INTERESTING AS WELL: